The Art of Listening: 3 Ways to Become a Better Listener

 On the flip side, when people don’t feel heard, they are going to have a hard time moving on in the conversation or being receptive to a solution from you.

-The way I see it, here are three ways to become a better listener:
+The way I see it, here are three ways to perfect this skill:

 1) Listen without interruption – How do you feel when you’re talking and someone interrupts you to insert his opinion or move the conversation in a different direction?